This article provides great tips and strategies for disciplining your baby as well as older children.

 - Measure ingredients (with assistance): This age is also a good time to show kids how different measurements go into different recipes, and that math can be fun (and yummy!).

-- Juice lemons, limes, oranges, etc.: Just have towels and soap ready, as this one will most likely be a messy but fun way to get them involved!
-Also be mindful of any cuts or open sores, as citrus juice can burn and irritate the wound.
+- Juice lemons, limes, oranges, etc.: This is a fun way to get kids involved - and be sure to have towels and soap ready, as this one will most likely be messy, too!
+Be mindful of any cuts or open sores, as citrus juice can burn and irritate the wound.